MarkWarneke/markwarneke.github.io/about.md

 My career started as an account manager apprenticeship at the age of just 16.
 During my university, I developed into a software engineer.
 And now, I am running my own business while working as a Consultant for Microsoft.

 My values are having an open-mindset and treating others with respect.
-And my approach is highly engaging, value-driven, and methodical.
+My approach is highly engaging, value-driven, and methodical.
 I enjoy working in a high-paced and autonomous environment that focuses on the outcome instead of doing it for the sake of activity.

 ### Volunteer